Procedure Title: KINETICS

 - Kinetics refers to the cracking or breakdown of kerogen molecules by overcoming the barrier of the Activation Energy (Ea).
 Each kerogen type has its own activation energy range, depending on how many different types of organic matter are contributing to the kerogen composition and according to its generated hydrocarbons, which is related to its maturity.

-- Kinetics is measured by the Rock-Eval 6 by heating the sample in an inert atmosphere at a specific heating rate where the kerogen decomposes by bond cleavage and releases hydrocarbons that are detected in bulk by Flame Ionization Detector (FID).
+- Kinetics is measured through thermal pyrolysis by heating the sample in an inert atmosphere at a specific heating rate where the kerogen decomposes by bond cleavage and releases hydrocarbons that are detected in bulk by Flame Ionization Detector (FID).

 - This method measures activation energy distribution versus the relative abundance of each activation energy.